 For students who defend early in the graduation cycle, the deposit of dissertation must take place one month after the defense date.

 Degrees are awarded three times per year – May, August, and December.
 Commencement ceremonies are held in May.
 Those who defend in the May and June are welcome to attend the May ceremony, even though their official graduation date will be in August.
 Other August graduates as well as the December graduates will be invited to participate in the graduate ceremonies held in May of the following year.

 Bursar accounts must be up to date prior to graduation.
 Students cannot deposit their dissertation with money still due to the University.
 Please review your bill as part of the graduation preparation process.
 Bills can be viewed online through the Penn Portal.
 The link is under the Financial Information topic on the Portal.
 To view financial information, students must enter their PennKey and password.

-Students with questions about bills can see the Graduate Studies Coordinator or the Business Office for assistance and details.
+Students with questions about bills can see the department coordinator or the Business Office for assistance and details.